 A customer relationship management (CRM) system enables users to better track and manage client activity across multiple channels like phone, email, and social media.
 These systems are designed to help businesses track everything from the initial outreach efforts to the final transaction in order to better serve customers while boosting response rates along the way.
-Used by nearly half of all U.S. companies, CRM solutions can also help employees work more efficiently by streamlining communication while encouraging collaboration among co-workers.
+Used by nearly half of all U.S. companies, Customer Management Software can also help employees work more efficiently by streamlining communication while encouraging collaboration among co-workers.

 4.)
 File Sharing

 In our modern environment, employees tend to have many different technological tools at their disposal.
 In addition to a desktop or laptop computer, they may have a tablet or phone with which they listen to music and watch movies while commuting on the subway or during their lunch break.
 As more companies have moved towards allowing file sharing in the workplace, it’s become more and more convenient for employees to listen to their favorite music or watch their favorite movies.